Exactly Solvable Phase Transition in a Cavity-Coupled 1D Ising Chain

-where we have taken into account the Bose-Einstein distribution $\ev{b^\dagger b}=\dfrac{1}{e^{\beta\omega}-1}$.
+where we have taken into account the Bose-Einstein distribution $\ev{b^\dagger b}=\dfrac{1}{e^{\beta\omega}-1}$ \ref{sec:photon_stats}.
 Interestingly, the squared magnetization appears here as well.
-By applying a partial mean-field approximation to the all-to-all interaction term, in the same manner as in the magnetization calculation, we obtain the following:
+By applying a partial mean-field approximation in the same manner as in the magnetization calculation, we obtain the following \ref{sec:photon_stats}: